Pa-Touche/Vaccineo/README.md

 - **Use** Spring-Security instead of doing it manually.
 Here was done for learning / exercise reasons
   - bearer token / checking mechanism from Spring-Security
   - Password encryption: do not rely on 'self-made' solutions
-- `@OneToOne(fetch = FetchType.EAGER)`: do not rely on eager strategy and favor more flexible solutions: entityGraph / projections.
+- `@OneToOne(fetch = FetchType.LAZY)`: do not rely on eager strategy and favor more flexible solutions: entityGraph / projections.
 - `@Enumerated(EnumType.STRING)` is more easily readable in DB but takes more space
 - Exposing technical IDs: incremented numbers allow clients to gain knowledge about usage: Privacy and Securicy
 - Indexes: index where only set on foreign keys, as those are used to perform joins.